New

 • Craft compelling subject lines and engaging content that encourage opens and clicks.

-• Use automation to send timely emails, such as job alerts, company updates, or personalized content.
+• Use automation to send timely emails, such as job alerts, company updates, or personalized content, and enhance them with scannable links created using the best QR code solution.

 4. Job boards and paid ads